The patient is at the center of learning Day 1.

 To be a physician, there are things you need to know (knowledge), things you will need to do (skills) and things you need to be (attitudes and character traits).
 The stage for the first year of medical school (MS1) year is set with a two-week clinical immersion course which introduces clinical skills and professional identity formation.
 Following that is Foundations of Patient Care, a single integrated course that blends biomedical and clinical sciences to prepare students for clinical practice.
 Woven throughout, students experience small group sessions with faculty focusing on clinical skills, cultural determinants of health, and leadership.

-In March 2022, the Curriculum Committee approved the new PIONEER curriculum.
-The PIONEER curriculum was inspired by lessons learned from our excellent Longitudinal Integrated Clerkship (LIC).
+The goals of Patient FIRST curriculum are advanced with PIONEER in second year.
+Approved by the Curriculum Committee in 2022 and implemented in 2023, the PIONEER curriculum was inspired by lessons learned from our excellent Longitudinal Integrated Clerkship (LIC).
 We learned the value of longitudinal ambulatory clinical experiences for our LIC students, as well as the values of a cohesive learning community and experiences in health systems science.
 We wanted to bring these experiences to all our traditional students to provide for a more equitable access to these amazing resources and opportunities.
 We are thrilled that we were able to deliver the new PIONEER curriculum which allows us to meet these goals for all our students.

 The dedicated scholarly experience of the Third Year has remained a cornerstone of the unique Duke School of Medicine curriculum for more than 60 years.
 Initially envisioned as a laboratory-based research experience, this component of the Duke curriculum has maintained its relevance by undergoing revisions in response to a rapidly changing medical landscape, and currently includes a broad array of internal and external scholarly experiences as well as integrated second and dual degrees.
 Despite the evolution of the scholarly research program, its fundamental mission has remained consistent: allowing students an immersive experience to gain the experiences and skills set necessary to become life-long learners in a rapidly changing medical environment; to give a head-start towards a successful academic career; and to train the next generation of physician leaders.